esailers/notebuddy/README.md

 # Notebuddy
-Notebuddy is a writing app for children to write about a photo prompt.
+Notebuddy is a writing app for children (grades 1-3) to write (1-2 paragraphs or more) about a photo prompt.
 The app was created as a final project for the Udacity iOS Nanodegree.

 ## Usage
 1. Add a notebook